 I created a YouTube video going through everything that’s in my pack (watch it at the end of this post!), and below I’m going to run you through my favourite things in there!
 These are things that I have carried with me for nearly two years and I couldn’t travel without.

 These are the #1 thing I recommend for all backpackers to get and my favourite discovery since we started travelling.
 I will never travel without them!
 Packing cubes are super light zipped bags that let you organise your backpack into different compartments.
 They allow you to section up your things and make it a lot easier to find something when you need it.
 I bought my cubes from Kathmandu who have a great range of packing cubes.
 If you’re buying anything in Kathmandu always wait until a sale as they do great reductions throughout the year – up to 50%.
 I have two medium and 2 XS bags, make sure to get different colours if you’re buying multiples of the same size.
 For example I always keep my bikinis in my small red cube, which I pack in the bottom section of my backpack, so when we arrive in a new hostel and I want to jump in the pool it takes me 30 seconds to get my bikini.
 Without the packing cube I would be rooting around in my bag, pulling out clothes to find one.

-If still you’re not sure of the benefits of packing cubes then watch the above video at 13:27 to see how great they are!
+If still you’re not sure of the benefits of packing cubes then watch the below video at 13:27 to see how great they are!

 This one is cheap, lightweight and folds up really small so even if you’re not sure if you’ll use one then I’d pick it up anyway.
 You can always leave it at a hostel for another traveller if you don’t use it, but it’s reassuring to have when you need to sleep in a not-so-nice place.